-In order to initiate your request to implement a schoolyard improvement project, you need to engage Facilities Management.
+In order to initiate your request to implement a schoolyard improvement project, you need to engage Facility Services.
 This is to ensure that all schools follow the Board's policies and to help you through the design and construction process.
-To engage Facilities Management, fill out the Facilities Management Request Form in section 7.6.
+To engage Facility Services, fill out the Alterations to Buildings and Property Form in eBASE outlined in section 7.6.
 To complete the request form, you will need to include your concept plan and funding information.